GarySimons/Gary_Simons/README.md

 * The result was a very balanced and dynamic website that looked slick and stylish when adapting to different devices.

 #### Design
 * The design of the website needed to be clean, stylish and sophisticated.
 I had most of the elements and feel of the pages all worked out at the **wireframe** stage.
-Using the simple clean san serif font [Montserrat](https://fonts.google.com/specimen/Montserrat) in two weights, (300 and 500), and **opening up the letter spacing**, allowed me to create that feel.
+Using the simple clean sans serif font [Montserrat](https://fonts.google.com/specimen/Montserrat) in two weights, (300 and 500), and **opening up the letter spacing**, allowed me to create that feel.
 The **muted colours** all work together as a family to hold it together.
-* Using **CSS** styling allowed to create styles for images, words and panels that could be **replicated** accross the website.
+* Using **CSS** styling allowed to create styles for images, words and panels that could be **replicated** across the website.
 This also meant that it was easy to **change multiple elements quickly and simply.**
 * The result is a website that have an elegant, upmarket design to allow users to see my creative side.

 #### Projects page